 3. You can use some of your holiday vacations to minimize time off

 Time Off for Vascular Surgery

 If you’re worried about how much time you’ll have to take off to recover from surgery, winter break may just be the right time to plan for your procedure.
 Now, most vascular procedures such as varicose vein ablation, sclerotherapy, and VenaSeal™ usually have very short recovery times.
-However, more intense procedures like venous ligation or vein stripping can take up to two weeks to recover from.
+However, more intense procedures like venous ligation, vein stripping, or TCAR can take up to two weeks to recover from.

 Time Off for Plastic Surgery